-AHP can only be claimed in the current holiday year and in order to claim it is the it is the employee's responsibility to notify their employer of their entitlements to this benefit
+AHP can only be claimed in the current holiday year and it is the employee's responsibility to notify their employer of their entitlement to this benefit

 6. FINANCIAL ASSISTANCE FOR LOST TOOLS

 All PHMES Operatives holding a currently valid JIB-PMES CSCS Registration Grade card and all Apprentices registered with the JIB for PMES shall, under the Industrial Agreement, continue to be entitled to receive financial assistance in replacing lost or stolen tools up to a MAXIMUM of £500, subject to the conditions as laid down by the JIB for PMES.